What Water Transportation Workers Do

 These workers, sometimes called merchant mariners, work on a variety of ships.

-Some operate large deep-sea container ships to transport manufactured goods around the world.
+Some operate large deep-sea container ships to transport manufactured goods and refrigerated cargos around the world.

-Others work on bulk carriers that move heavy commodities, such as coal or steel across the oceans and over the Great Lakes.
+Others work on bulk carriers that move heavy commodities, such as coal or iron ore, across the oceans and over the Great Lakes.